 “What did you do?”

-Lucas looked almost confused by the question.
+Lucas looked honestly confused by the question.

 That should not have been enough.